 About the Course

-The Mindfulness-Based Stress Reduction (MBSR/ MBCT) Programme is an 8-week course made up of weekly 2-hour sessions.
+Our mindfulness programme is an 8-week course made up of weekly 2-hour sessions.
+It includes all the essential elements of both courses which are considered the gold-standard in mindfulness training: Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).
 Participants will develop insight into their emotions, thoughts and sensations, becoming less caught up in habitual response patterns.
 Simple techniques like sitting meditation and gentle movement help us to become more focussed, aware, relaxed and present.

 Researchers and participants have reported the following as benefits of mindfulness training: